Frogerall/weather-api/README.md

 1. Enter the desired city name in the search bar.
 2. Get immediate access to the current temperature and basic API details for the specified location.

+To run the project locally, follow these steps:

+1. Clone the repository: git clone https://github.com/frogerall/weather-api.git

+2. Open the `index.html` file in your preferred web browser.

 ---

 ### Technologies Used